DineshBoyjoo/Google-SDG/README.md

 ```

 Next, open the `dinfosease` folder in android studio.
-Sync project with gradle files if necessary.
-See flutter documentation
+Sync project with gradle files if necessary (See flutter documentation for more details).
 Choose emulator, then click on run project and project will be opened and run.

 ABOUT APP: